-Birdwatching Weekend Holiday on the Isle of Wight
+Birdwatching Holiday on the Isle of Wight

 with The Garlic Farm & Natural Links

-Country Cottage or Luxury Yurt accommodation nestled in beautiful countryside at the foot of the chalkland downs, with expert-led excursions to local nature reserves and birdwatching hot spots on the Wild-Isle.
+After a very successful Autumn Birdwatching Holiday in 2019, The Garlic Farm and Natural Links have again joined forces to offer guests a Bird Migration Special weekend break that combines accommodation in one of our luxury yurts nestled in beautiful countryside at the foot of the chalkland downs, with expert-led excursions to local nature reserves and birdwatching hot spots on the Wild-Isle.

-In the wonderful world of birdwatching – always expect the unexpected!
+In the wonderful world of birdwatching always expect the unexpected!

 Guests arrive at Garlic Farm Accommodation from 2pm onwards.